Nipsey Hussle: Remembrance and tributes

 In 2020, rapper Snoop Dogg released the tribute song "Nipsey Blue," which is dedicated to Nipsey Hussle.

 Rapper Big Sean announced the song "Deep Reverence" in honor of Nipsey Hussle.
 The track was released in August 2020 and features Nipsey Hussle.
 The music video was released in March 2021.

 Puma released the Marathon Clothing collection in September 2019 with 100% of net proceeds to the Neighborhood 'Nip' Foundation.
 The AMB store opened in September 2019 on Crenshaw Boulevard.
 This is another clothing company founded by Hussle with Cobby Supreme who was one of his best friends and an artist.

 Hussle's longtime friend and collaborator YG dedicated his performance at the 2019 Coachella Valley Music and Arts Festival to the memory of Nipsey Hussle.
 At the 2020 Grammy Awards, DJ Khaled, Kirk Franklin, John Legend, Meek Mill, Roddy Ricch, and YG all gave tribute to Hussle in honor of his legacy.

 The season 2 premiere of The CW series All American included a candlelight vigil at Hyde Park with a eulogy by the character Flip Williams (played by Lahmard Tate).
 Tattoo artist Keenan Chapman painted a mural just for the episode.
 The series included "Grinding All My Life" in its pilot, and series star Daniel Ezra was a fan.
 Characters from the series wore clothes from the Marathon store.
 Hussle had planned to appear in the season 1 finale but had "scheduling conflicts".
 A documentary on Nipsey Hussle is in development at Netflix, and is set to be co-produced and directed by Ava DuVernay.

-Rapper Kendrick Lamar paid tribute to Nipsey Hussle on the single "The Heart Part 5".
-The music video shows Hussle's likeness synthetically overlaid onto Lamar's face as he rapped about his legacy following his death.
-Later on, as Lamar engaged in a rap feud with Drake starting March 22, 2024, commentators would comment on the cultural and symbolic continuity Lamar has with Hussle's music and advocacies (culminating in The Pop Out: Ken & Friends).
-This comparison was made by the comedian Josh Johnson's routine on the Pop Out concert to a Toronto, Canada audience--Drake's hometown.
+Commentators have noted rapper Kendrick Lamar’s cultural and symbolic continuity with Hussle's music and advocacies.
+In tribute to Hussle, the music video for Lamar’s single "The Heart Part 5" shows Hussle's likeness synthetically overlaid onto Lamar's face accompanying his lyrics about Hussle’s legacy following his death.
+After the culmination of Kendrick Lamar’s rap feud with Drake in The Pop Out: Ken & Friends, comedian Josh Johnson lambasted an audience with a routine on the Pop Out concert in Drake's hometown of Toronto, Canada.

+Posthumous releases

+Hussle's first posthumous album, a collaborative album with Bino Rideaux titled Prolific, released on August 14, 2026.
+It was recorded in 2017.